 When to seek medical attention

 A blood clot that occurs in the brain can lead to a feeling of weakness in your arms, face or legs, difficulty in vision and speech, dizziness, and headache.
-Most of these symptoms are linked with other severe medical disorders like stroke or heart attacks.
+Most of these symptoms are linked with other severe medical disorders like stroke or heart attacks and cause indigestion.
 If you suspect or experience symptoms of a blood clot, don’t hesitate to contact your doctor right away or seek emergency medical attention.